cuttlefishh/python-for-data-analysis/lessons/lesson02.md

 #### Working with commands and processes

 * `man COMMAND` -- display manual page of command if it exists
+* `help COMMAND` -- display help description of command if it exists
 * `which COMMAND` -- show location of command
 * `history` -- display past commands
 * `top` -- display current processes